Monarchy of Jamaica: Republicanism

 Prime Minister Portia Simpson-Miller expressed her intention to convince parliament to make Jamaica a republic to coincide with the country's 50th anniversary of independence in August 2012, but, did not follow through on obtaining the required support of two-thirds of both houses; Simpson-Miller's People's National Party had a two-thirds majority in the House of Representatives, but, was one seat short in the Senate and would have needed the support of at least one senator from the opposition Jamaica Labour Party.
 The current leader of the JLP, Andrew Holness, who succeeded Simpson-Miller as prime minister in 2016, announced that the government would introduce a constitutional amendment to "replace Her Majesty the Queen with a non-executive president as head of state".

 During the 2020 Jamaican general election, the opposition People's National Party promised to hold a referendum on becoming a republic within 18 months, if it won the election.
 A poll showed that 55 per cent of respondents supported the idea of the country becoming a republic.
 However, the ruling Jamaica Labour Party won the election.
-Two years later, in June, the government announced that Jamaica would become a republic by the time of the next election in 2025.
+Two years later, in June, the government announced that Jamaica would become a republic by the time of the next election in 2025. however that failed to materialise and in March 2025 it was confirmed a referendum on the matter would not be held until an unspecified date after the 2025 general election.